-- Optional: To fluorescently label total protein in your sample for transfer confirmation and western normalization, use a total protein prestaining kit, such as our VersaBlotTM Total Protein Normalization Kit, according to the kit protocol (see Products for Immunofluorescence). - 2.
-Perform SDS-PAGE and western transfer using standard protocols. - Note: After transfer, membranes can be rinsed in water, dried, and stored between sheets of filter paper at room temperature for months or longer. - 3.
-Optional: Confirm protein transfer by imaging total protein prestain (if used). - If using PVDF membranes, re-wet the membrane in methanol, then rinse in water.
+- Optional: To fluorescently label total protein in your sample for transfer confirmation and western normalization, use a total protein prestaining kit, such as our VersaBlotTM Total Protein Normalization Kit, according to the kit protocol. - Perform SDS-PAGE and western transfer using standard protocols. - Note: After transfer, membranes can be rinsed in water, dried, and stored between sheets of filter paper at room temperature for months or longer. - Optional: Confirm protein transfer by imaging total protein prestain (if used). - If using PVDF membranes, re-wet the membrane in methanol, then rinse in water.
 For nitrocellulose membranes, proceed to step 5. - Place blot in a clean dish containing blocking buffer of your choice.
-Use enough buffer to completely cover the blot and allow it to move freely in the dish. - Block membrane for 30 minutes to 1 hour at room temperature with gentle rocking. - Dilute antibody conjugate in fresh blocking buffer.
-Pour off the blocking buffer and add enough diluted antibody solution to allow the membrane to move freely with no stationary bubbles or dry spots. - Note: Antibody conjugate concentration must be optimized for different targets.
-We recommend 0.5-2 ug/mL as a starting range for optimization for near-IR WB. - Incubate membrane with gentle rocking for 1-2 hours at room temperature or overnight at 4°C. Protect from light. - Wash membrane 3 times for 5 minutes with rocking in PBS or TBS with 0.1% Tween®-20.
-Use a generous amount of wash buffer so blots move freely during washes. - Rinse blot once in buffer without detergent and dry before imaging using a compatible fluorescence imaging system.
+Use enough buffer to completely cover the blot and allow it to move freely in the dish. - 6.
+Block membrane for 30 minutes to 1 hour at room temperature with gentle rocking.

+- Dilute primary antibody to recommended concentration in fresh blocking buffer.
+Pour off the blocking buffer and add enough diluted antibody solution to allow the membrane to move freely with no stationary bubbles or dry spots. - Incubate membrane with gentle rocking for 1-2 hours at room temperature or overnight at 4°C. If using fluorescently labeled primary antibodies, protect from light. - Wash membrane 3 times for 5 minutes each with rocking in PBS or TBS with 0.1% Tween®-20.
+Use a generous amount of wash buffer so blots move freely during washes. - 10.
+If using fluorescently labeled primary antibodies, continue to step 13.
+If using labeled secondary antibody conjugates, continue to step 11. - Dilute secondary antibody in fresh blocking buffer at the concentration recommended by the supplier for western blot (usually in the range of 50-100 ng/mL).
+Add to blot as in step 7.
+Incubate 30 minutes to 2 hours with rocking.